thuliteio/thulite.io/content/landing/vermeer/index.md

 ---
 title: "Vermeer"
 url: "/vermeer/"
-description: "Vermeer is a profile theme with an eye-catching marquee at the top of the page.
+description: "Vermeer is a one-page profile theme for Thulite that will make you stand out.
 Available soon!"
-summary: "Vermeer is a profile theme with an eye-catching marquee at the top of the page.
+summary: "Vermeer is a one-page profile theme for Thulite that will make you stand out.
 Available soon!"
 date: 2024-10-03T10:01:38+02:00
 lastmod: 2024-10-03T10:01:38+02:00
 draft: false